K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Material and methods

-To investigate the use of different loss functions we performed experiments in which \emph{k}-band and MoDL were trained using the fastMRI knee database.
-For \emph{k}-band, we compared $\ell_1$ and $\ell_2$ \emph{k}-space loss functions, both implemented with the weighting described above, and observed that $\ell_1$ provided better results (Table \ref{table:table1_loss}).
-For MoDL we compared an image-domain $\ell_2$ loss and $\ell_1$ \emph{k}-space loss, and observed better performance for the latter, similarly to \cite{yaman2020self_mrm} (Table \ref{table:table1_loss}).
-We thus use $\ell_1$ \emph{k}-space loss for both \emph{k}-band and MoDL.
+We investigated different loss functions for both \emph{k}-band and MoDL.
+For \emph{k}-band, we compared $\ell_1$ and $\ell_2$ \emph{k}-space loss functions, both implemented with the weighting described above, and observed that $\ell_1$ provided better results (Table \ref{table:table1_loss}), in accordance with our theoretical derivation.
+For MoDL we compared an image-domain $\ell_2$ loss, as proposed originally, and $\ell_1$ \emph{k}-space loss, and observed better performance for the latter as well (Table \ref{table:table1_loss}).
+We thus use an $\ell_1$ \emph{k}-space loss for both \emph{k}-band and MoDL.
 SSDU was trained using the mixed $\ell_1$/$\ell_2$ loss suggested by its authors.
-Additionally, \emph{k}-square and \emph{k}-vertical were trained using $\ell_1$ \emph{k}-space loss, for a fair comparison with \emph{k}-band.
+Additionally, \emph{k}-square and \emph{k}-vertical were trained using an $\ell_1$ \emph{k}-space loss, for a fair comparison with \emph{k}-band.